niamhmimnagh/MultiNMix/README.md

 ```

 ### Contributions
 Contributions are welcome!
-If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request on the \href{https://github.com/yourusername/multinmix}{GitHub repository}.
+If you encounter any issues or have suggestions for improvement, please submit a report.

 ### References
 Mimnagh, Niamh, et al. "Bayesian multi-species N-mixture models for unmarked animal communities."
 Environmental and Ecological Statistics 29.4 (2022): 755-778.